A Truck Accident Attorney in Stroudsburg Will Fight For You

 Beyond that, the cab and the trailer of the truck itself are often separately owned and insured.
 Even the driver’s role can differ based on the specific company; some truck drivers work as direct employees, while others are independent contractors.
 Many times the truck is either being leased or is owned by another person or entity.

 All this is to say that with a truck accident, it’s common for several parties and insurance companies to be involved.
 These cases are complicated and detailed and require a great deal of legal expertise in this specific field.
-You can trust that your experienced Munley Law attorney will know precisely how to proceed based on the details of your case.
+You can trust that your experienced Munley Law Personal Injury Attorneys will know precisely how to proceed based on the details of your case.

-Our Stroudsburg Truck Crash Lawyers Protect the Rights of the Injured
+Our Trucking Lawyers Protect the Rights of the Injured

-At Munley Law, our clients are our top priority.
+At Munley Law Personal Injury Attorneys, our clients are our top priority.
 We will work to:

 - Determine the specific cause or causes of the truck accident that led to your injuries